john-science/john-science.github.io/_posts/2022-11-08-good-unit-tests.md

 2. write population of each country to a CSV file
 3. return world total population

-> :warning: This is a silly little example meant to motivate a discussion of testing.
+> **WARNING**: This is a silly little example meant to motivate a discussion of testing.
 NEVER scrape Wikipedia for data; they provide an easy download of all of their data [here](https://en.wikipedia.org/wiki/Wikipedia:Database_download).

-And we can test this function with a simple test:
+We can test this function with a single line:

 ```python
 import unittest